folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 * External system id.
 * FOLIO record number.
 * Username.
-* User custom fields

-If you want to allow check out with a custom field, you must create the custom field first, in Settings\>Users\>Custom Fields.

 ###  Automatically end check in and check out session after period of inactivity